Discovering...

 Australia and New Zealand have the strictest biosecurity rules.
 All food items including spices must be declared on your arrival card.
 Failure to declare can result in fines from AUD 2,664.
 The USA requires agricultural declaration but dried spices generally pass inspection without issue.
 EU countries have minimal restrictions on dried spices for personal use.

 Ras el hanout means "head of the shop" in Arabic and refers to a premium spice blend containing the best spices a merchant has.
-A typical blend includes 12-30 spices such as cumin, coriander, turmeric, paprika, cinnamon, ginger, black pepper, cardamom, cloves, nutmeg, allspice, and dried rose petals.
+A typical blend includes 12-30 spices such as cumin, coriander, turmeric, paprika, cinnamon, ginger, black pepper, cardamom, cloves, nutmeg, allspice, fenugreek, and dried rose petals.
 Each merchant has their own secret recipe, making every blend unique.

 The top markets are Rahba Kedima in Marrakech (widest selection), Souk El Attarine in Fes (best authenticity and fair prices), the Meknes medina market (lowest prices, fewest tourists), and Essaouira medina spice alley (relaxed atmosphere).
 For best value, skip tourist-facing stalls and walk deeper into the market.